CameronCSS/Programming-Languages/R-Basics/README.md

 ## Summary of R

-  - R is a versatile language and software environment that can be used for a wide range of data analysis and visualization tasks.
+  - R is a versatile language and its software environment can be used for a wide range of data analysis and visualization tasks.
   - It is widely used in the data community by users and developers alike.
   - The language is easy to learn, and has a variety of tools and packages that make it easy to use for data analysis and visualization.
   - Overall, R is a powerful and versatile tool for data analysts, statisticians, and scientists working with data.

 ----